greggcorp/Greggcorp/_posts/2024-01-25-bookmarks.md

 ---
 layout: post
 title: "Sharing my research bookmarks"
-date:   2024-01-24 01:00:25
+date:   2024-01-25 01:00:25
 description: "I've collected a number of research-related bookmarks over the years.
 I finally organized them in a public Notion database"
 tags: [Resources]
 ---

 I've collected a number of research-related bookmarks over the years.
-However, I often struggle to find the specifc links I need at the exact moment I need them.
+However, I often struggle to find the specific links I need at the exact moment I need them.

 To solve for this, I created a Notion database of the resources I’ve found useful in my work.
 And I've made it public.